-Andrew Morris is a trial and appellate lawyer and former federal law clerk whose practice is focused on general civil litigation, including complex commercial litigation and appeals at the state and federal levels.
-He also assists clients in defending against class action allegations.
-Andrew’s practice spans multiple industries, with a special emphasis on insurance, finance and banking, and healthcare.
-His insurance litigation experience includes defending national insurers against claims for bad faith, breach of contract, breach of fiduciary duty, alleged violations of the Oklahoma Consumer Protection Act, alleged violations of the Oklahoma Service Warranty Act, fraud, and negligence, as well as coverage disputes arising under life, credit disability, auto, commercial general liability, and property insurance policies.
+Andrew Morris is a trial and appellate lawyer and former federal law clerk whose practice is focused on the efficient resolution of complex business and commercial disputes, including class actions and claims frequently arising in the banking, construction, insurance, and securities industries.
+Additionally, he manages a large volume of cases, including class actions and putative class actions, brought against national insurers and devotes a significant portion of his practice to defending them against claims for bad faith, breach of contract, breach of fiduciary duty, alleged violations of the Oklahoma Consumer Protection Act, alleged violations of the Oklahoma Service Warranty Act, fraud, and negligence, as well as coverage disputes arising under life, credit disability, auto, commercial general liability, and property insurance policies.

 From 2018 to 2020, Andrew served as a law clerk to the Honorable Scott L. Palk, district judge in the U.S. District Court for the Western District of Oklahoma, and is particularly regarded for his knowledge and ability to navigate the complexities of the Federal Rules of Civil Procedure and the Class Action Fairness Act.

 Andrew is a graduate of the American Board of Trial Advocates’ 2016 National Trial Academy.
 His achievements have earned him inclusion in The Best Lawyers in America: Ones to Watch (appellate practice; commercial litigation; insurance law) and Oklahoma Super Lawyers’ list of “Oklahoma Rising Stars,” which recognizes the state’s top up-and-coming attorneys.
 In 2017, he was recognized as the “Attorney of the Year” by the Central Oklahoma Association of Legal Assistants for his ongoing efforts in supporting the paralegal profession.

 In addition to his private practice, Andrew coaches the University of Oklahoma College of Law’s student teams that participate in the Federal Bar Association’s annual Thurgood Marshall Memorial Moot Court Competition.
 In 2019, his team beat out 39 other teams to win the national championship in Washington, D.C.
-He also serves as an adjunct professor of law at his alma mater, teaching Conflict of Laws.
+He also serves as an adjunct professor of law at his alma mater.

 Prior to entering law school, Andrew worked for the Tulsa Community Foundation.Download Bio (PDF)